-Solid surfacing is composed of acrylic or polyester resins, aggregates, and coloring agents formed into solid sheets that can be fabricated using tools and procedures similar to those used for natural stone.
+Solid surfacing is composed of acrylic or polyester resins, aggregates, and coloring agents formed into solid sheets.
+The sheeting is fabricated using tools and procedures similar to natural stone.

-Some panels also contain recycled glass, porcelain, or tile, which may improve hardness, resistance to heat and chemicals, and flammability.
+Some panels also contain recycled glass, porcelain, or tile, improving hardness, resistance to heat and chemicals, and flammability.

 Solid surfaces are usually prefabricated at the installer’s shop and then assembled on site.
-The material is readily glued and the glue joints are then sanded, leaving almost no visible trace of the joint.
+Glue is used to bond the material, then sanding it to leave almost no visible trace of the joint.
 The edge treatment for solid-surface countertops can be very elaborate.

-The material itself is usually only about 12 mm (1/2 inch) thick so an edge is usually created by stacking up two or three layers of the material.
-The built-up edge then can be shaped to a rounded edge or an ogee.
+The material itself is usually 12 mm (1/2 inch) thick, so an edge is generally created by stacking up two or three layers of the material.
+The built-up edge can then be shaped to a rounded edge or an ogee.
 Fancier edge treatments are more expensive.